broofa/runmd/README.md

   -->
 # ![RunMD Logo](http://i.imgur.com/cJKo6bU.png)

-Run code blocks in your markdown and annotate them with the output.
+Run JS code blocks in markdown files and annotate them with the output.

 Creating README files is a pain, especially when it comes to writing code samples.
 Code gets out of date, authors get sloppy, details get omitted, etc.